SGBC/course/docs/nbis_annotation/practical_session/practical2_sub_makerCompareAnnot.md

 ### Comparison with the reference annotation

 As with many tasks within bioinformatics, it is always a great idea to first look around for existing solutions.
 In the case of comparing annotations, there are in fact options already out there.
 One such example is genometools, which we have briefly used before.

- * Preparing the input files
 First create the worling folder:
 ```
 cd ~/annotation_course/practical2/